Highlights Of The Program

 Intract Pharma Ltd.

-• Designing UTAC bispecifics to ferry clinical antibodies from gut lumen into blood
+• Designing UTAC bispecifics to ferry clinical antibodies from the gut lumen into the bloodstream

 • Co-formulating UTAC with clinical IgG to achieve high oral bioavailability in mice